Announcement Type: Initial Solicitation for Grant Applications (SGA).

-2. Funding Levels: The total funding available for this Urban HVRP solicitation is up to $3,600,000.
-It is anticipated that approximately twelve (12) awards will be made under this Start Printed Page 19526solicitation.
-Awards are expected to range from $200,000 to a maximum of $300,000.
+2. Funding Levels: The total funding available for this Urban HVRP solicitation is up to $2,000,000.
+It is anticipated that approximately seven (7) awards will be made under this solicitation.
+Awards are expected to range from $75,000 to a maximum of $300,000.
 The Department of Labor reserves the right to negotiate the amounts to be awarded under this competition.
 Please be advised that requests exceeding $300,000 will be considered non-responsive and will not be evaluated.

 3. Period of Performance: The period of performance will be for the twelve (12) month period of July 1, 2005 to June 30, 2006, unless modified by the Grant Officer.
-It is expected that successful applicants will begin program operations under this solicitation on July 1, 2004.
-All program funds must be obligated by June 30, 2005; a limited amount of funds may be obligated and reserved for follow-up activities and closeout.
+It is expected that successful applicants will begin program operations under this solicitation on July 1, 2005.
+All program funds must be obligated by June 30, 2006; a limited amount of funds may be obligated and reserved for follow-up activities and closeout.

 A. The grantee must meet, at minimum, 85% of planned goals for Federal expenditures, enrollments, and placements in each quarter and/or at least 85% of planned cumulative goals by the end of the third quarter; and

-C. All program and fiscal reports must have been submitted by the established due dates and must be verifiable for accuracy.
+C. All program and fiscal reports must have been submitted by the established due dates and must be verified for accuracy.